OpenMS/pyopenms-docs/docs/source/interfacing_ml_libraries.rst

 being explicitly programmed.
 Machine learning (ML) is well known for its powerful ability to recognize patterns and signals.
 Recently, the :term:`mass spectrometry` community has embraced ML techniques for large-scale data analysis.

-Predicting accurate :term:`retention times<retention time>` (:term:`RT`) has shown to improve identification in bottom-up :term:`proteomics`.
+Predicting accurate retention times (RT) has shown to improve identification in bottom-up :term:`proteomics`.

-In this tutorial we will predict the :term:`RT` from amino acid sequence data using simple machine learning methods.
+In this tutorial we will predict the RT from amino acid sequence data using simple machine learning methods.

 First, we import all necessary libraries for this tutorial.